Museum of Illusions

 With just 15 locations around the world, the opportunity to explore Toronto’s Museum of Illusions is a truly special one.

 This photogenic museum has more than 100 rooms filled with art installations and optical illusions that will bend your brain in the best way.
 The Infinity Room looks like it goes on forever, and you could truly spend forever there, gazing at the twinkling lights and wondering where the room starts and ends.
 Kids will spend hours exploring the Smart Playroom, filled with hands-on illusions like 3D puzzles and impossible knots.
 The Vortex Tunnel is a dizzying whirl that reminds you that you’re standing on solid ground — something you’ll greatly appreciate when you exit the tunnel!
 With tons of illusions to play with, from the familiar ones like the kaleidoscope to the unique and mind-boggling ones like the Anti-gravity Room, this museum will draw in anyone with a curious eye and a willingness to try new things.
 The place can change you if you let it — like the True Mirror exhibit which displays a true representation of you, versus the optical alterations that occur when you look in a normal mirror at home.

-Located in Old City in Toronto, just a few blocks away from iconic spots like St. Lawrence Market and the waterfront, the Museum of Illusions is an easy addition to your day downtown.
-Walk from the Entertainment District, the Distillery District or the waterfront on a nice day.
+The Museum of Illusions is located in Old City in Toronto, just a few blocks away from iconic spots like St. Lawrence Market, and in walking distance from the Entertainment District, the Distillery District or the waterfront.
 If you choose to drive, park at any of the paid garages or street spots on the surrounding blocks.
-To avoid the parking debacle, take public transit via the 121A bus or the Route 1 subway from the north.
+To avoid parking, take public transit via the 121A bus or the Route 1 subway from the north.